codeoverflow-org/chatoverflow-wiki/services/Discord.md

 <p><img align="right" width="128" height="128" src="/img/services/discord-logo.png"></p>

-The discord service allows to connect to a discord text channel to get a list of recent messages, react on new / edited / deleted messages and reactions.
+The discord service allows you to connect to a discord text channel to get a list of recent messages, react on new / edited / deleted messages as well as reactions.

 You can also send messages, files or even [fancy embeds](https://www.discord.club/static/home/img/embedg.png).